-There are no special requirements, cleaners or lubricants for cleaning this magazine.
-The standard cleaning equipment that is used for the rifle may be used for this magazine.
+There are no special requirements, cleaners, or lubricants for cleaning MR762A1 magazines.
+The standard cleaning equipment that is used for the rifle may be used for these magazines.
 Refer to the care and cleaning section of this operator's manual for more detailed information.
-Do not use metal bristle (brass or steel) or wire brushes to clean the magazine components as damage may occur to the protective qualities of the surface finish.
+Do not use metal bristle (brass or steel) or wire brushes to clean the magazine components as scratches or other damage may occur to the protective qualities of the surface finish.